Junk food is a term applied to foods and drinks that are high in kilojoules and have added saturated fat, sugars and salt.

 Nutrition content claims such as ‘high fibre’ and ‘low fat’ are allowed to be made on a product when the manufacturer can prove that the claim is true.
 Consumers need to be very careful with these types of claims as they may not tell the whole story.
 For example, products with ‘low fat’ claims could still be high in energy (kilojoules), sugars or salt.

-Food manufacturers may make specific health claims about the nutritional content of their foods only if they are supported by sound evidence and meet specific nutrient criteria set by FSANZ.
+Food manufacturers may make specific health claims about the nutritional content of their foods only if they are supported by sound evidence and meet specific nutrient criteria set by the food standard.
 Health claims are not permitted on foods high in saturated fat, sugars or salt.
-Examples of health claims include ‘calcium is necessary for normal teeth and bone structure’ and ‘phytosterols may reduce blood cholesterol’.
+Examples of health claims include ‘calcium for healthy bones and teeth’ and ‘phytosterols may reduce blood cholesterol’.

-Claims on foods need to be read very carefully and always in the context of the ingredients list and nutrition information panel.
+Claims on foods need to be read very carefully and always in the context of the ingredients list and nutrition information panel; look at the Health Star Rating if the product has one.

 For more information on food labels, nutrition content and health claims, visit Food Standards Australia and New Zealand (FSANZ)